ThreatConnect-Inc/threatconnect-developer-docs/index.rst

 `Request a ThreatConnect
 Demo <https://www.threatconnect.com/request-a-demo/>`__

-.. note:: The documentation is in the process of being updated and improved.
-Thank you for your patience!
+.. note:: Find something missing or unclear in the documentation?
+Feel free to raise an issue in the `ThreatConnect Developer Documentation <https://github.com/ThreatConnect-Inc/ThreatConnect_Developer_Docs>`_ repository.

 .. toctree::
    :caption:  Table of Contents